nliautaud/storynator/README.md

 - Filter elements, change the layout & search content
 - Open it on any device & platform
 - That's a simple file.
 Send it, copy it, synchronize it
-- Feel free to do whathever you want with it
+- Feel free to do whatever you want with it

 You want to contribute ?
 Help making this thing better by checking out the [GitHub repository][github] and submitting pull requests or reporting issues.
 Or you could just leave a message on ``tlk.io/storynator``.